Uterine fibroid: Familial leiomyomata

 A syndrome (Reed's syndrome) that causes uterine leiomyomata along with cutaneous leiomyomata and renal cell cancer has been reported.
 This is associated with a mutation in the gene that produces the enzyme fumarate hydratase, located on the long arm of chromosome 1 (1q42.3-43).
 Inheritance is autosomal dominant.

 Pathophysiology

 Fibroids are a type of uterine leiomyoma.
 Fibroids grossly appear as round, well circumscribed (but not encapsulated), solid nodules that are white or tan, and show whorled appearance on histological section.
 The size varies, from microscopic to lesions of considerable size.
-Typically lesions the size of a grapefruit or bigger are felt by the patient herself through the abdominal wall.
+Typically lesions the size of a grapefruit or bigger are felt by the patient themself through the abdominal wall.

 Microscopically, tumor cells resemble normal cells (elongated, spindle-shaped, with a cigar-shaped nucleus) and form bundles with different directions (whorled).
 These cells are uniform in size and shape, with scarce mitoses.
 There are three benign variants: bizarre (atypical); cellular; and mitotically active.

 The appearance of prominent nucleoli with peri-nucleolar halos should alert the pathologist to investigate the possibility of the extremely rare hereditary leiomyomatosis and renal cell cancer (Reed) syndrome.